-The nation’s electric grid delivers electricity that is essential for modern life.
+The nation’s electricity grid delivers electricity that is essential for modern life.
 However, the electric utility industry faces significant challenges, including aging infrastructure, changes in the sources of power generation, and increased physical and cybersecurity risks.

 These and other federal agencies play various roles in addressing challenges facing the electric utility industry.

-- Addressing cybersecurity risks.
-The federal government has a significant role in addressing cybersecurity risks facing the electricity grid, even though most of the grid is owned and operated by private industry.
+- The federal government has a significant role in addressing cybersecurity risks facing the electricity grid, even though most of the grid is owned and operated by private industry.
 DOE has developed plans to implement a strategy for addressing grid cybersecurity risks, and FERC has approved mandatory grid cybersecurity standards.
 However, both DOE and FERC could improve their efforts in these areas.
 For instance, DOE should ensure the plans it develops to implement the federal cybersecurity strategy more fully address risks to the grid’s distribution systems.

 Hurricane Maria Damaged Power Lines in Puerto Rico in November 2017